An old landscaper favorite for

-covering slopes and steep banks is the spreading juniper.
-Junipers
+covering slopes and steep banks are spreading junipers.
+These

 are known for their fast growth, adaptation to poor soil, and low maintenance requirements.
 These evergreen plants are usually spaced